 - Guide to Public Sector Legal Job Applications – This Georgetown University Law Center publication includes tips for constructing resumes and other application materials.
 Note that most federal resumes requested through USAJobs require more detail than traditional legal resumes.
-See How Do I Make my Application a Success? for more information.

 - Working on Capitol Hill – Yale Law School's guidebook breaks down the types of employment opportunities available on the Hill and includes personal narratives from Hill employees.

 - Senate Employment Bulletin - This is the official recruitment site for the United States Senate.
 Updated weekly, opportunities range from unpaid internships to legislative counsel to chief of staff positions.

 - House Employment Bulletin - This is the official list of opportunities for the United States House of Representatives.
 Unlike the Senate's online version, the House Vacancy Announcement and Placement Service is by subscription.
 It is updated weekly and has member, committee, and internship vacancy listings.